-Don’t travel without good quality, comprehensive medical travel insurance that covers the activities you intend to pursue, is adequate for your health needs and will fly you home in an emergency.
-You would be advised to read the small print on your travel insurance documents to ensure that you are covered for vaccine-preventable diseases if you decide not to take the vaccines.
+- Don’t travel without good quality, comprehensive medical travel insurance that covers the activities you intend to pursue, is adequate for your health needs and will fly you home in an emergency.

-It is also wise to be up to date on tetanus, polio and diphtheria (now given as an all-in-one vaccine, Revaxis, which lasts for ten years), typhoid and hepatitis A. Vaccination against hepatitis B and rabies may be recommended.
+- Most travellers will be advised to be vaccinated against typhoid and hepatitis A. Vaccination against hepatitis B and rabies may also be recommended.
 Cholera vaccine is usually only recommended during outbreaks and if there is little or no guarantee of clean water.

-The biggest health threat is malaria.
-There is no vaccine against this mosquitoborne disease, but a variety of preventative drugs is available, including mefloquine, atovaquone/progunail (Malarone) and the antibiotic doxycycline.
+- The biggest health threat is malaria.
+There is no vaccine against this mosquito-borne disease, but a variety of preventative drugs is available, including atovaquone/progunail (Malarone), doxycycline and sometimes mefloquine (Lariam).
 The most suitable choice of drug varies depending on the individual and the country they are visiting, so visit your GP or a travel clinic for medical advice.

 Theft and violence